 With this in mind, I created my debut children’s book, The Nighttime Adventures of Calvin and Ollie, an illustrate-it-yourself adventure.
 I created atmospheric watercolor scenes on each page and left the rest of the creative journey up to the young readers.
 They are invited to illustrate the characters, their actions, and other details they imagine.

-The Nighttime Adventures of Calvin and Ollie will be released this November.
+The Nighttime Adventures of Calvin and Ollie is available on Amazon.

 I also blog regularly about creativity and the relationship between drawing, reading, and writing.
 On my blog, you’ll find information on how to make the most of story time with your child, how to encourage creativity in your home, as well as resources for drawing, creativity, and literacy.